bglarkin/tallgrass_restoration_legacies/microbial_diagnostics_post.md

 should not be evident, or fields with more sequences could have bias to higher richness based on sequencing depth (or it could be real…there’s no way to know).
 This can be examined visually.
-The raw ITS data are used (these are sums of the top nine samples per field as of 2023-03-13).
+The raw ITS data are used (these are sums of the top eight samples per field as of 2023-03-13).

 ``` r